mernking/portfo/README.md

-# ticket
+# experimental
-this is mainly mobile app that i used for event ticket selling so i will deploy data base by tomorow
+this is my website build file just trying new suff